 In Tim Tyson and my anthology, Democracy Betrayed: The Wilmington Race Riot of 1898 and Its Legacy, H. Leon Prather quoted a speech that captured how Democratic leaders portrayed the stakes in the election of 1898.

-William A. Guthrie, the Democratic mayor of Durham, N.C., made the remarks at a political rally of some 8,000 whites in Goldsboro.
+William A. Guthrie, an influential tobacco industry attorney in Durham, N.C., made the remarks at a political rally of some 8,000 whites in Goldsboro.

 Standing side by side with Charles Aycock and Furnifold Simmons (a future U.S. senator), Mayor Guthrie declared: